Leave us your information to download the dossier.

 After the earthquake in Japan on March 11, 2011, European countries decided to conduct a coordinated revaluation of the safety margins in their nuclear plants, taking into consideration the lessons learnt from Fukishima.

-ESC has a centralised storage system which is located far away from any Spanish nuclear site.
+The ESC has a centralised storage system which is located far away from any Spanish nuclear site.
 It also has a specialised intervention unit which can be implemented and deployed at the requested site within 24 hours, acting as an additional aid to the site’s emergency plan.

 Tecnatom has been providing support to the operations of Spanish nuclear plants since it was created over 60 years ago.
 Among the noteworthy services provided within the emergency sector are the Dosimetry Service, the Emergency Response Centre (ERC) and the ESC.

-For its part, the ERC provides technical support to nuclear plants for the administration and management of emergencies with specialist support in various areas such as operations, radiological protection, operational experience and severe accidents etc.
+For its part, the ERC provides technical support to nuclear plants for the administration and management of emergencies with specialist support in various areas such as operations, radiation protection, operational experience and severe accidents etc.